luvnft/nftdrop/README.md

 1. **Enhance Airdrop Creation and Collecting**
    - Board collectors instantly on-chain with Coinbase Smart Wallets if they don't have a wallet
    - Add wallet integration with wagmi
-   - Allow the contract to mint NFTs straight to the collectors so that copy-pasting to zora.co airdrop feature is not needed
+   - Allow to mint NFTs straight to the collector's wallet so that copy-pasting to zora.co airdrop feature is not needed
    - Develop a user-friendly interface for NFT creation and customization

 2. **Security Audit**